Random Choice Generator

 Using the random choice generator

 Using this list shuffler you can choose at random any number of items from a list.
 If you want to choose just one item, this is a simple random choice.
-If N items are to be chosen, the result will be a random list of N items from the initial list, starting from the top.
+If N items are to be selected, the result will be a random list of N items from the initial list, starting from the top.

 If you wanted to choose many items at random, then in order to retrieve the randomly reordered list, first select it all (Ctrl+A on a PC), and then copy it (Ctrl+C on a PC).